-Making an America Worthy of the Dreamers' Dreams
+Making An America Worthy Of The Dreamers' Dreams

 We will also find ourselves emphasizing the political costs that will be borne by the proponents of ending DACA, including the risks to the GOP’s long-term electoral prospects.
 This is particularly so with regard to the growing Latino vote.
 Those eligible for DACA are a diverse lot, including many from Asia, Europe, and Africa.
 But for reasons not entirely understood, the sign-ups have been overwhelmingly Latino.
 Of the existing 780,000 DACA recipients, somewhere between 92 percent and 95 percent are Latino.

-As it turns out, that means about 4 percent of all Latinos between the ages of 16 and 35—one in 25—are DACA recipients.
+As it turns out, that means about 4 percent of all Latinos between the ages of 16 and 35 ― one in 25 ― are DACA recipients.
 If you are Latino, it is nearly impossible not to know someone benefiting from DACA, and to see Trump’s new policy as a thinly veiled attack on the community writ large.
-It is little wonder that even Latino Republicans in Congress—such as Miami-based Ileana Ros-Lehtinen and Carlos Curbelo—have been vehemently opposed to Trump’s threat to upend the protections for Dreamers.
+It is little wonder that even Latino Republicans in Congress ― such as Miami-based Ileana Ros-Lehtinen and Carlos Curbelo ― have been vehemently opposed to Trump’s threat to upend the protections for Dreamers.

-But while this is a moment to work with Republican allies, we also need to remember that it’s ten Republican state attorney generals who “forced” Trump’s willing hand by threatening to sue the federal government over DACA (it fell to nine after Tennessee’s attorney general had a last-minute change of heart).
+But while this is a moment to work with Republican allies, we also need to remember that it was ten Republican state attorneys general who “forced” Trump’s willing hand by threatening to sue the federal government over DACA (it fell to nine after Tennessee’s attorney general had a last-minute change of heart).
 Moreover, it was Republican senators (and a handful of conservative Democrats) that stymied the Dream Act in 2010, and it was a Republican House that derailed a bipartisan Senate compromise on comprehensive immigration reform in 2013.

 Most significantly, it’s the Republicans who decided that the party’s banner should be carried forward by a president who launched his campaign by attacking immigrants, before making his barrage of insults a more equal-opportunity affair.
 And it’s Republican officials who are considering how they can hold the DACA kids hostage over the next six months in order to force a “compromise” in which their lives are spared in return for border wall funding and new limits on legal immigration to the country.